Publications

 Donnelly, C., Ó Néill, J., McNeill, T. and McCooey, P. 2005.
 De Courcy’s Castle: New insights into the first phase of Anglo-Norman building activity at Carrickfergus Castle, County Antrim.
 Medieval Journal of Archaeology 49, 315-321.

 Duffy, P. 2023.
 Structures of import: St Peter's Church, a unique sunken-floored structure and Dublin's southern suburb.
-Medieval Dublin XX, 53-104.
+Medieval Dublin XIX, 53-104.
 Dublin.
 Four Courts Press.

 Duffy, P. 2022.
 Curtailing Kings: Ireland, the Cathar Crusade and the cult of Simon de Montfort.
 In E. Coleman, P. Duffy and T. O’Keeffe (eds), Ireland and the Crusades.
 Dublin.
 Four Courts Press.